-DA^) is a justified-envy minimal mechanism in the set of individually rational and strategy-proof mechanisms (Abdulkadiroglu et al. 2017),14 i.e., there is no other algorithm such that its set of blocking pairs (relative to the original preferences) is a subset of that of DA^ .
+4.2.1.
+Combining Quotas, Priorities, and Current Students.
+As discussed in Section 2, there are three priority groups (sibling, working parent, and returning student) and three quotas (special needs, academic excellence, and disadvantaged).
+In addition, the system must guarantee that students who aim to transfer to a different school have the option to enroll in their current school if they are not assigned to the other school they prefer.
+This feature of the problem has been previously studied in other settings, such as in house allocation (Guillen and Kesten 2012) and teachers' assignment (Combe et al. 2016).
+Both cases use the same variant of DA to accommodate this requirement: they modify all houses/schools' priorities to rank their initial "owners" at the top of their priorities.
+In a recent paper, Combe (2018) shows that this variant of DA (called DA) is a justified-envy minimal mechanism in the set of individually rational and strategyproof mechanisms (Abdulkadiroğlu et al. 2017), 14 that is, there is no other algorithm such that its set of blocking pairs (relative to the original preferences) is a subset of that of DA.
 For this reason, we adopt a similar approach and make two important changes to adapt it: (1) we rank all students with current school at the top of their schools' priorities, and (2) we add their current school to the bottom of the preference list of each student seeking to transfer to another school that participates in the system.

-Given the treatment of reserves described above, we model each trait as a separate sub-school with its number of seats (equal to the number of reserved seats for that trait) and its weak priority order.
-In Table 1, we describe the sub-schools' weak priorities over students depending on their traits.
-In each sub-school (c,t), students currently enrolled at the school (who aim to transfer) have the highest priority in all reserves.
+Given the treatment of reserves described earlier, we model each trait as a separate subschool with its number of seats (equal to the number of reserved seats for that trait) and its weak priority order.
+In Table 1, we describe the subschools' weak priorities over students depending on their traits.
+In each subschool (c, t), students currently enrolled at the school (who aim to transfer) have the highest priority in all reserves.
 Students with special needs and academic excellence have the second-highest priority in the corresponding reserves.
 The remaining students are ordered according to the priority groups defined by law (i.e., sibling, working parent, and returning student).
-Notice that, as required by law, students with siblings at the school have higher priority than disadvantaged students, even in seats reserved for that trait.
+Notice that as required by law, students with siblings at the school have higher priority than disadvantaged students, even in seats reserved for that trait.
 Finally, in Table 2, we describe the preferences of students, which depend on their set of traits.